 Is there anything I should know about Femina’s personal policies during COVID?

-While we certainly understand the desire to move forward with the wedding of your dreams, no matter the size, we still need to take many things into consideration before we can confidently shoot a “regular sized” wedding.
-Obviously as the months and year progresses, many factors will begin to change and affect our approach, so please don’t hesitate to reach out to us for an honest and open conversation about our personal policies and approach to shooting your wedding.
+While we certainly understand the desire to move forward with the wedding of your dreams, no matter the size, we still need to take many things into consideration in order to confidently shoot a “regular sized” wedding.
+Obviously as the year progresses, many factors will begin to change and affect our approach, so please don’t hesitate to reach out to us for an honest and open conversation about our personal policies and approach to shooting your wedding.

 MICRO-WEDDINGS & ELOPEMENTS